wolog/bnppdf/README.md

 This software may be modified and distributed under the terms of the MIT license.
 See the LICENSE file for details.

+To use the script:

+    $ pdttotext -layout file.pdf file.txt
+    $ bnppdf.pl file.txt > file.csv

+file.csv can be imported in homebank (<=4.4.
+If you're using homebank >=4.5 there is a small change to do inside the script, see the comments inside the source file)

 Version Française
 =================